-A filled up pastry that can either be baked or fried.
+A filled up a pastry that can either be baked or fried.

 Bread with sesame seeds in it.

-To conclude it all, Turkey is a heaven on the Earth for all travellers when it comes to shopping.
+To conclude it all, Turkey is heaven on Earth for all travellers when it comes to shopping.
 This includes both branded and local products.